octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 import NotificationBar from '../../src/components/docs/NotificationBar';

-In this chapter, we use _SmartPy_ to develop a Raffle smart contract and cover the most important aspects of the framework.
+In this chapter, we will use _SmartPy_ to develop a smart contract based Raffle and cover the most important aspects of the framework.
 We will introduce new notions as they come along the contract.
 For a complete reference of _SmartPy_, please refer to the [Reference Manual](https://smartpy.io/reference.html).

 ## What is a smart contract?
 First, let's recap what a smart contract is and what role _SmartPy_ plays in it.